devedmonton/mentoring/README.md

 Can't attend the Mentorship Call?
 Then posting your question to [issues](https://github.com/devedmonton/mentoring/issues) and we will try to get it to during the call for you to watch later.

 In summary [post](https://github.com/devedmonton/mentoring/issues) your question in advance but it is not requirement.

-### Attending the Mentorship Call
-To attend the call you need to install [Zoom](https://zoom.us/).
-You only need the free version/plan of Zoom.
-Once Zoom is installed please check your microphone and speakers to make sure they are working.
-If you have issues installing Zoom then please open an [issue](https://github.com/devedmonton/mentoring/issues).